jlouis/turtle/README.md

 Things have been added somewhat on-demand.
 There are definitely setups which are outside the scope of this library/application.
-But it is general enough to handle every kind of messaging pattern I've seen over the years when using RabbitMQ.
+But it is general enough to handle most messaging patterns we've seen over the years when using RabbitMQ.

 The `rabbitmq-erlang-driver` is a complex beast.
 Way too complex one